The Flipped Classroom and Educational Technology: Pros and Cons

 Students Can Work at Their Own Pace

 Proponents of flipped classrooms say that they allow students to work at their own pace.
 If the students are studying a topic that is easy for them they can move ahead rapidly or be challenged by harder or enrichment assignments.
 When they reach a difficult section they can slow down and get extra help.
-Some students may need deadlines for assignments, however.
+Some students may need deadlines for assignments in order to complete them within a reasonable timespan, however.

 There may have to be exceptions to the "work at your own" pace plan if it's used.
 For example, in some lab experiments safety is very important.
 The class will need to perform the experiment together and at the same time so that the teacher can direct and monitor the students' activity.